iAdamo/alx-low_level_programming/0x03-debugging/README.md

 Don’t add or remove any lines of code, as we will be checking your line count.
 You are only allowed to comment out existing code.
 You do not have to compile with -Wall -Werror -Wextra -pedantic for this task.

+2. 0 > 972?

+?
+That’s definitely not right.

+Fix the code in 2-largest_number.c so that it correctly prints out the largest of three numbers, no matter the case.

+Line count will not be checked for this task.